 Set within the beautiful grounds of Beechwood Sacred Heart School, the Early Years department provides a happy, secure environment where children are given the care and attention they need to blossom as individuals.
-In Reception we continue and extend the learning journey towards the Early Learning Goals: Reception is the bridge between the Nursery and Key Stage 1.
+In Reception we continue and extend the learning journey towards the Early Learning Goals: Reception is the bridge between the Early Years and Pre-Prep (key stage 1).
 The children develop their understanding of number and phonics, by learning through structured and guided play.

 We follow the Early Years Foundation Stage curriculum – all the children are taught to their own particular needs and abilities.
 The children are encouraged to learn through play and by having fun.
 Good manners are expected and encouraged – taking turns, sharing, learning some self-control, thinking of others.
 The learning journey and burgeoning learning behaviours of each child are tracked individually and the development steps are shared with parents.